joemoose/psiops/docs/playing.md

 One person is the game master (GM), and the rest are players.

-- **GM**: Guides the story and presents challenges to the group.
+- **GM**: Guides the story, arbitrates rulings, and presents challenges to the group.
 Be a fan of the players.
 Ask them questions and fill the world with their answers.
-Split complex challenges or impending danger into progress *clocks*.
 - **Players**: Narrate what your character does.
 Make *action rolls* when things are risky.
 Give everyone time to shine.
 Fill the world with your ideas.
 Take risks, and rise up from failures.

 ## Action Rolls